vbmobile/mobile-id-documentation/docs/index.md

 To ensure offline mode compatibility, you will need the following:

 - An offline license.
-(Contact your liaison in Vision-Box/Amadeus)
+(Contact your liaison in Amadeus)
 - Put the Regula Database, license and master list in your app's assets (Optional for document reader feature)
 - Import the bundled version of face detection ml-kit library (Optional for face capture feature Android only)